 CFOs, controllers, and business owners recently gathered to discuss approaches and technological resources successfully used by financial executives.
 What works?
 What challenges might be addressed by technology?
 What is “cloud computing”?
 Summarized below are key points of conversation.
 While many products and vendors are named, our intention is not for promotional purposes, but to cite resources suggested by attendees.
-Additional resources are at the end of this summary.

 Much of the discussion related to Cloud Computing (a.k.a. “software as a service,” “SaaS,” or “on-demand”), which is a new way to access, use, and pay for a wide range of business support systems.
 It has quickly become an extremely popular and accepted model globally and offers many advantages.